apendley/CocosCodea/README.md

 * bitmapped fonts
 * tilemaps
 * particles and effects
-* setting UV coordinates on CCSprites (current Codea limitation)
+* setting UV coordinates on CCSprites (current Codea limitation, to be addressed in a future update)

 **Nodes:**
 * CCAtlasNode
 * CCLabelBMFont
-* CCSpriteBatchNode
 * CCMenuItemAtlasFont
 * CCParallaxNode
 * CCTMX*